Terraonion-dev/SampleMegaSDMenu/README.md

 ## Using replacement menus

-In order to make MegaSD load the replacement menu, it must be copied to the root of the SD card and named **menu.msd**.
+In order to make MegaSD load the replacement menu, the built file must be copied to the root of the SD card and named **menu.msd**.

 MegaSD will always boot its own menu first, show the splash and verify if there is a firmware update.
 The firmware update process is handled by the internal menu.
 After the splash, and if no firmware update was present, MegaSD will check if the *menu.msd* file is present on the sd card root, and if it is, it will be loaded and booted from the reset vector again.